Audiobooks, Skype Lessons, and Homestays

 Not only do you have to select the instructor, but the instructor must select you as well.
 By visiting the page, you will get a list of all the people who conduct the course.
 You can get more details about them if you select their option.

 If you like one of the options, you must send a message through their portal requesting the lessons.
-You will also need to divulge details about who you will be travelling with, what you eat and many other things and then the instructor must approve.
+You will also need to divulge details about who you will be traveling with, what you eat and many other things and then the instructor must approve.

 If money isn’t an issue, I can’t imagine a more enjoyable way to learn French.